mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap5/css_file_architecture/README.txt

 and webpack to see these import lines, and replace these lines with contents from these source files word by word.
 (iii): Our main/entry CSS files doesn't contain any CSS styles by itself, but it works as a receipe which points to ingredients files in other places, which make our files super organized.
+(iv): Normalize.css makes browsers render all elements more consistently and in line with modern standards.
+It precisely targets only the styles that need normalizing.

 2. Identify patterns in design